verifythis/verifythis.github.io/registration.md

 ## Registration

-If you want to participate on this VerifyThis challenge, we appreciate if you would register your group via the an [issues request](https://github.com/verifythis/verifythis.github.io/issues/new?template=registration.md).
+If you want to participate on this VerifyThis challenge, we appreciate if you would register your group via an [issues request](https://github.com/verifythis/verifythis.github.io/issues/new?template=registration.md).
 We provide a template for this issues.

-Along with your registristration, we would appreciate if you give us some information:
+Along with your registration, we would appreciate if you give us some information:

 * The **name** and **affiliation** of the group and its participants.
 * A **contact** (name and e-mail) to the groups speaker.